Jailing likes of Zardari makes no difference: Fawad

 “We will bring the change that we have promised to the people,” Fawad said.
 The information minister alleged the last governments of Pakistan Muslim League-Nawaz (PML-N) and Pakistan People’s Party (PPP) had destroyed departments through their corrupt practices.

-Political appointees can be witnessed in every department, he added.
-He said the people had given the mandate to the PTI and attached high hopes to its government.
+Political appointees could be witnessed in every department, he added.
+He said the people had given mandate to the PTI and attached high hopes to its government.
 “They would not be disappointed,” he said.

 “We will bring the change that we have promised to the people,” Fawad said.
 The information minister alleged the last governments of Pakistan Muslim League-Nawaz (PML-N) and Pakistan People’s Party (PPP) had destroyed departments through their corrupt practices.

-Political appointees can be witnessed in every department, he added.
-He said the people had given the mandate to the PTI and attached high hopes to its government.
+Political appointees could be witnessed in every department, he added.
+He said the people had given mandate to the PTI and attached high hopes to its government.
 “They would not be disappointed,” he said.

 Comments